slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-date-size-number.md

 ####
 1. a couple of days
+3. a bunch of fresh apple
+4. a pile of rubble
-2. one out of 5
+5. one out of 5
+6. a couple of years older than you

 ####